oneapi-src/level-zero-spec/include/core/INTRO.md

     + or any combination of the above

 ## Common Driver
-The common driver determines which other device drivers need to be loaded, based on which device types are present in the system.
+The common driver determines which other vendor's device driver(s) need to be loaded, based on which device types are present in the system and recognized by the common driver.
+The common driver contain vendor-specific implementations of a subset of APIs (such as memory allocation) and use private DDIs for notifying device drivers of these events.
 The common driver may be bypassed entirely if there is only one device driver needed.

-If the common driver is required, then it may implement specific APIs (such as memory allocation) and use private DDIs for notifying device drivers of these events.
+The common driver is dynamically linked using a _xe_vendor_com.dll_ (windows) / _xe_vendor_com.so_ (linux);
+where _vendor_ is a name chosen by the device vendor.
+For example, Intel GPUs use the name: "xe_intc_com".

 ## Device Drivers
+The device driver(s) contain the device-specific implementations of the APIs.

 The device driver(s) are dynamically linked using a _xe_vendor_type.dll_ (windows) / _xe_vendor_type.so_ (linux);
 where _vendor_ and _type_ are names chosen by the device vendor.
 For example, Intel GPUs use the name: "xe_intc_gpu".